-Healthcare for Expats Living in the United States of America
+Healthcare for Expats Living in Mexico

 Mexico boasts of pristine beaches, fascinating attractions, an all-year-round good climate, and a low cost of living.
 It is no surprise that it is a preferred country for tourists and expats from across the world.
 It is particularly attractive as a retirement destination for Americans & Canadians, due to the relaxed pace of life & warm climate that it offers.
 Besides the amazing destinations that the country has, Mexico is quite affordable to live in as compared to its immediate neighbors.